vvvv/betadocs/Using vvvv/HowTo Find Help.md

 # Help from within vvvv
 #### Herr Inspektor
-CTRL+I opens an [Inspektor](xref:9666611a-6f15-4b33-8300-69f56d9ec7d4) window.
+<kbd>CTRL+I</kbd> opens an [Inspektor](xref:9666611a-6f15-4b33-8300-69f56d9ec7d4) window.
 Selecting a node with an inspektor open you'll see a short description what this node is intended to do.

 #### Helppatches
-Pressing F1 with a node selected opens a helppatch explaining the node in some detail.
+Pressing <kbd>F1</kbd> with a node selected opens a helppatch explaining the node in some detail.
 If you press F1 with no node selected, a generic help patch is shown.

 Also see the [video tutorial on Helppatches](xref:09f00508-01d4-4eac-b6d3-4dace5b00d99#tutorial-12-helpfiles-f1-and-comments).